codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_430.rst

 =============

-If you installed CodeIgnter manually, and are using Composer, you need to remove the "kint-php/kint" line, and run ``composer update``.
+If you installed CodeIgnter manually, and are using Composer, you need to remove the following lines, and run ``composer update``.

 .. code-block:: text